Skip to main content

 The only pricing calculator that prices around your marketplace fees

-Pick your **sales channel** and we load a typical blended fee from the same verified rate data behind our Amazon, Shopify, eBay, and Etsy calculators — then you can override it or choose "Custom" for full control.
+Channel presets from verified rate data.
+Pick your sales channel and we load a typical blended fee from the same verified rate data behind our Amazon, Shopify, eBay, and Etsy calculators — then you can override it or choose "Custom" for full control.
 The effective fee we used is always shown back to you, never hidden.
 Four modes cover every approach: target net margin (the smart default), markup on cost, gross margin, and break-even.

 How it works